Colorado Trail Conditions

 - The first DC power in the country, powering mining operations and the first streetlights in the country, Tellurides!
 Also leads to the beautiful Mystic Falls trail.

-- Animas Forks – CLOSED
+- Animas Forks – OPEN

 - Historical ghost town perched north of Silverton, get out and take a walk